EsriDevEvents/2021-12345-themed-maps/README.md

 ## A pattern for supporting color modes

-This post proposes a new pattern for supporting themes in ArcGIS.
+This repo proposes a new pattern for supporting themes in ArcGIS.
 Details of the proposal are defined in [Spec.md](./Spec.md), summarized below:

 * Web & mobile maps & scenes are authored with top-level `GroupLayer` entries
   * Each group layer corresponds to a specific theme, and is named as such